jb55/clightning-offer-summary/README.md

 # offer-summary-plugin

-A clightning plugin that summarizes paid offer invoices
+A clightning plugin that summarizes paid invoices matching a query (`offerid` or `description` regex)

 ## Usage